 I remember going to Santiago de Compostela with my parents when I was a little kid, and for me it remains one of the best day trips from Porto.

 Santiago is best known for the Caminhos de Santiago (St. James Way) pilgrim trail following the cult of St. James.
-But it is also a great destination to do some street shopping at the Casco Histórico (the medieval city centre) and try the Spanish tapas.
+But it is also a great destination to do some street shopping at the Casco Histórico (its medieval city centre) and try the Spanish tapas.
+Which are not as good as Portuguese petiscos, obviously.

 What to do in Santiago de Compostela